Updated August 19, 2023

 - Select the entire dataset.

 - Go to the HOME tab.
 Click on Conditional formatting under the Styles section.
 Click on Highlight Cells Rules, and it will again open a list of options.
 Now click on Duplicate Values from the list.
-Refer to below screenshot.
+Refer to the below screenshot.

 - It will open a dialog box for Duplicate Values.
 Click for a Duplicate option in the left side field and choose the color for highlighting the cells.
-Refer to below screenshot.
+Refer to the below screenshot.
 Click on OK.

 - The result is shown below:

 Things to Remember about Compare Two Columns in Excel

 - We also can highlight the data for the unique values.

 - Through these techniques, we can easily compare the data in the dataset and highlight those cells.

 This has been a guide to Compare Two Columns in Excel.
 Here we discuss Compare Two Columns in Excel and how to use the Compare Two Columns in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –